IdentityPython/JWTConnect-Python-OidcRP/CONTRIBUTING.md

 ## Coding Standards

-The JWTCOnnect-Python-OidcMsg library follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) coding style for Python implementations.
+The JWTConnect-Python packages follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) coding style for Python implementations.
 Please review your own code for adherence to the standard.